yennhito/lab4geog458/README.md

 Lab 4: Generating Map Tiles

-Link to hosted webmap:
+Link to hosted webmap: https://yennhito.github.io/lab4geog458/

 ## Tile 1 Screenshot - Modified Basemap
 ![Map Image](img/modbasetemp.PNG)

-- Description of Tile: Modified basemap simplified to reducing minor road netorks and points of interests.
+- Description of Tile: Modified basemap simplified by reducing minor road networks and points of interests.
 Includes coloring of neighborhoods by density and coloring of waterways and grasslands to allow for ease of viewing.
 - Geographic Area of Focus: Seattle, WA and surrounding neighborhoods
 - Zoom Levels: Max Zoom - 14; Min Zoom - 10